-Don't Smile is committed to exclusively showcasing the work of self-identifying women photographers.
+Don't Smile is devoted to exclusively showcasing the work of self-identifying women photographers.

-Don't Smile's purpose is simple - to carve out a space of the internet exclusively dedicated for showcasing exceptional photography by women, both established and emerging.
+Don't Smile's purpose is simple - to carve out a space both online and in-print exclusively dedicated for showcasing exceptional photography by women, both established and emerging.
 It aims to aid in the shift to a more inclusive industry that celebrates extraordinary photographic work by women from all walks of life and backgrounds.

 Everything Don't Smile does - featuring, exhibiting, curating, and publishing female-generated art, as well as donating to charity-serves to bring about opportunities for women photographers and benefit women.
 In Don't Smile's second year, 127 women were featured.
 Using 100% of the submission fees collected from Don't Smile's quarterly exhibitions, we were able to donate $3,600 to charities such as Planned Parenthood and Futures Without Violence.